-We produce this document setting out its bid assessment framework in response to the publication of Ofwat's PR19 Methodology (specifically Appendix 9: Company bid assessment frameworks - the principles1).
+We update this document setting out its bid assessment framework in line with the publication of Ofwat's PR19 Methodology (specifically Appendix 9: Company bid assessment frameworks - the principles1) and subsequent information notes2.
 This document should be read in conjunction with our revised draft Water Resources Management Plan (WRMP).